-If the Management Company, acting for the account of the Fund, grants a loan of securities, this means that it transfers those securities to a borrower who must return securities of an identical type, quantity and rating at the end of the transaction (securities lending).
+If the Management Company, acting for the account of a sub-fund, grants a loan of securities, this means that it transfers those securities to a borrower who must return securities of an identical type, quantity and rating at the end of the transaction (securities lending).
 The Management Company has no power of disposition over the loaned securities for the term of the transaction.
-If the security loses value during the term of the transaction and the Management Company wishes to sell it, it must terminate the lending transaction and await completion of the usual settlement cycle, which may give rise to a risk of loss for the Fund.
+If the security loses value during the term of the transaction and the Management Company wishes to sell it, it must terminate the lending transaction and await completion of the usual settlement cycle, which may give rise to a risk of loss for this sub-fund.